example42/Example42-tutorials/slides/PuppetTutorial/20_PuppetDB.md

 As October 2013, Version 1 of the API is deprecated, Version 2 and 3 (the latter adds new endpoints and is recommended) are both supported.

-You can access a specific version of the API using the relevant prefix:
+We can access a specific version of the API using the relevant prefix:

     http[s]://puppetdb.server/v#/<endpoint>/[NAME]/[VALUE][?query=<QUERY STRING>]